Dr Richard Stein

 Professor Andrew Day is an academic Paediatric Gastroenterologist based in Christchurch.
 After a period of training at the Hospital for Sick Children in Toronto, Canada, Dr Day took up a position at Sydney Children's Hospital, Sydney, Australia.
 He returned to NZ in 2009 to take up an academic appointment with the University of Otago, Christchurch.
 Andrew has a busy clinical role in Christchurch, and also provides outreach Paediatric Gastroenterology services around the rest of the South Island.
 He has strong clinical and research interests focussing upon IBD in children and adolescents, with numerous publications and many ongoing research endeavours.
 Andrew's ongoing research activities are strongly supported by Cure Kids.
 In addition, Andrew chairs the committee tasked with organisation of Camp Purple Live, New Zealand's annual camp for children and adolescents with IBD.

 Hettie was born in the Netherlands and educated at Middleton Grange School, Christchurch and Massey University.
 She has a background in administration and market research.
 Hettie works as a speech and drama teacher, with over 30 years’ experience in this field.
 She has been involved in volunteer work of some sort since she was around 16 years old.
 In 2007 she was diagnosed with Ulcerative Colitis and has had several surgeries and prolonged hospital stays.
-In 2017 she became involved with Crohn’s Colitis NZ by taking on the co-ordinator’s role for the Canterbury Support Group.
-She has three adult children and one grandson.
+In 2017 she became involved with Crohn’s Colitis NZ when she took on the co-ordinator’s role for the Canterbury Support Group and she remained in that role for 3 years.
+She has three adult children and two grandsons.
 She lives in Christchurch with her husband and their two small dogs.

 Research and evaluation consultant, Wellington